Skip to main content

 Silvan, claimed to be the oldest incorrupt body in the Catholic Church, is on display at a Croatian church; skeptical examination reveals the 'body' is a wax sculpture with painted features, glued-on eyebrows and wig, and artificially shallow nostrils and ear canals.

 Saint Silvan is sometimes presented as the oldest incorrupt body in the Catholic Church — a 4th-century martyr whose body has supposedly survived intact for nearly 1,700 years.
-The claim would be extraordinary: no other body from the early Christian martyrdom period has survived with soft tissue intact through any documented mechanism.
+The figure is on display at the Church of St. Blaise, in the Dubrovnik area of Croatia.
+Silvan is said to have been martyred c.
+300–350 AD; the date of the modern display is unknown.

-Some defenders of incorruptibility claims argue that obvious wax coverings still conceal real preserved tissue underneath — the argument applied partially in the Bernadette and Vincent de Paul cases.
-In Silvan's case, the evidence against any underlying biological material is stronger: at 1,700 years, with no documented preservation method, no historical record of intact preservation upon discovery, and no scientific investigation establishing tissue presence, the displayed object is almost certainly entirely artificial.
+Some defenders of incorruptibility claims argue that obvious wax coverings still conceal real preserved tissue underneath — an argument applied partially in the Bernadette and Vincent de Paul cases.
+In Silvan's case, there is no documented preservation method, no historical record of intact preservation upon discovery, and no scientific investigation establishing tissue presence.

 Silvan's case shows how a wax sculpture can be incorporated into the incorruptibles tradition and venerated for an extended period without challenge.
 It also illustrates why the higher-profile cases — where actual bodies are documented — deserve careful evidential distinction rather than being grouped with clear fabrications.